 Postural orthostatic tachycardia syndrome (POTS) is a term used to describe a group of neurological conditions that have similar symptoms.
 People with POTS feel fatigued or dizzy when they stand up from a sitting position.

 Keep reading to learn more about the symptoms, why POTS happens, and how to cope.

-People who don’t have POTS can switch among reclining, sitting, and standing without much thought.
+People who don’t have POTS can switch between reclining, sitting, and standing without much thought.
 The autonomic nervous system (ANS) takes over and manages how gravity affects the body according to its position, including the mechanism that manages balance and blood flow.
-Your heart rate should adjust to be 10 or 15 beats per minute (bpm) higher when you’re standing than when you’re sitting, and your blood pressure should decrease only slightly.
+Your pulse rate may increase for

 If you have POTS, though, your body doesn’t send the right signals to your brain and heart when you change position.
 This results in an increased heart rate of up to